 8. List Amenities

 Choose the amenities that your property possesses.
-That could include air conditioning, washers, and dryers, heating, elevator etc. You also might want to add exclusive features that your property possess- fireplace or hardwood floors.
+That could include air conditioning, washers, and dryers, heating, elevator, etc. You also might want to add exclusive features that your property possesses, such as fireplace or hardwood floors.

 9. Host an Open House

 They say that the level of stress in property management is directly proportional to the quality of tenants.
 So we recommend you to hold an open house to know your prospect dwellers better.
 If you decided to meet your potential tenants, specify the date and the time in the listing.

 Additionally, you should indicate the date your property will be available so that tenants can choose appropriate move-in dates.